-1 Project Name 2017-2018 Program Administration
+1 Project Name 2018-2019 Program Administration

 Target Area City of Pittsburg

 Goals Supported CD-8 Administration

 Needs Addressed Program Administration

-Funding CDBG: \$129,750
+Funding CDBG: \$132,579

 Description Administration - Support development of viable urban communities through extending and strengthening partnerships among all levels of government and the private sector, and administer federal grant programs in a fiscally prudent manner.

-Target Date 6/30/2018
+Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities Not applicable.

 Location Description Not applicable.

 Planned Activities

-2 Project Name 2017-2018 City of Pittsburg - ADA Handicap Ramps/Sidewalks
+2 Project Name 2018-2019 City of Pittsburg - ADA Handicap Ramps/Sidewalks

 Target Area City of Pittsburg

 Goals Supported CD-7 Infrastructure/Public Facilities

-Needs Addressed Non-Housing Community Development Funding CDBG: \$178,671 Description The goals of the project include improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, through replacing sidewalks and installing curb ramps at targeted intersections.
+Needs Addressed Non-Housing Community Development Funding CDBG: \$226,368 Description The goals of the project include improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, through replacing sidewalks and installing curb ramps at targeted intersections.
 City staff will perform design, construction management, and inspection.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities The City serves approximately 70,000 residents.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities The City serves approximately 72,000 residents.
 The Handicapped and Pedestrian Improvements Program is aimed to serve all residents by improving sidewalks and constructing ADA compliant curb ramps at all intersections in the City.
 This Program will provide improved pedestrian access for all residents and will advance the City's goal of meeting federal and state mandated standards.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03L - Sidewalks HUD National Objective - LMA HUD Accomplishment Type - Persons (General) Location Description Buchanan Road from 430' west of McFaul Drive to Loveridge Road for ADA sidewalk improvements (primary project site), and the area around Foothill Elementary School for ADA curb ramp installations (secondary project site) depending upon funding.
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03L - Sidewalks HUD National Objective - LMA HUD Accomplishment Type - Persons (General) Location Description The requested amount is for the installation of 29 curb ramps around Foothill Elementary School which is centered in a subdivision that did not have any type of curb ramp installed when the area was developed.
 Planned Activities The purpose of the project is to improve pedestrian transportation for mobility impaired or physically challenged persons by improving sidewalks and installing ADA compliant curb ramps.